 Federal Communications Commission.

-For the reasons discussed in the preamble, the Federal Communications Commission proposes to amend 47 CFR part 96 as follows:
+For the reasons set forth above, The Federal Communications Commission proposes to amend parts 51 and 52 of Title 47 of the Code of Federal Regulations as follows:

 Start Amendment Part